 Swimming laps in the pool is a great way to stay fit and healthy.
 But it won’t be sufficient to make you a faster, stronger or more efficient swimmer over time.
 Variation in your training routine is key and sprinting is the most effective way to improve your overall speed.
 Here are 5 tips to get you started.

 Swimming is a technical sport.
 The better your technique, the more efficient you will swim.
 This is the simple truth.
 What’s also true, is that the better your technique is, the more water you are propelling, and the more strength you need to maintain technique over longer distances.
 This is where sprinting comes in.

 Sprinting takes us to the edge of our capabilities and tells us exactly where we are without pride or prejudice.
-Sprinting is a power workout.
-It helps develop quick fire muscles that make us faster and stronger.
-The quick fire muscles also make us technically better swimmers.
+Sprinting builds power.
+When you do a sprint workout, the muscles contract with maximal force which makes them stronger and faster.
+And the acquired power will thus make us technically better.

 So how do you get the most effect out of a sprint sessions?
 Here are 5 tips:

 - Start you sprint set after a proper warm-up.
 Your body needs to be warm and ready to cope with the high impact of sprinting.
 Never sprint when your muscles are still cold.